clintonoduor/PCB-Defect-Detection-using-Deepstream/README.md

 ```
 # -w is the path to our best.pt model while -c is the file to our input yaml file.
 ```
 The script will output a wts and cfg file that we will put in our Deepstream-Yolo folder to build the TensorRT engine.
-The conversion script was cloned from [this repository](https://github.com/marcoslucianops/DeepStream-Yolo).

 ### Configuring Deepstream
 The [NVIDIA DeepStream SDK](https://developer.nvidia.com/deepstream-sdk) delivers a complete streaming analytics toolkit for AI based video and image understanding and multi-sensor processing.
-DeepStream SDK features hardware-accelerated building blocks, called plugins that bring deep neural networks and other complex processing tasks into a stream processing pipeline.
+DeepStream SDK features hardware-accelerated building blocks called plugins, that bring deep neural networks and other complex processing tasks into a stream processing pipeline.
 ##### Deepstream Installation
 First install deepstream 6.0 using these [instructions](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_Quickstart.html).
 ##### Editing Deepstream Config Files